agntcy/oasf/CONTRIBUTING.md

 succinct.
 Extensions use the framework in the same way as a new schema, optionally creating categories, profiles or event classes from the dictionary.

-As with categories and base classes, extensions have unique IDs within the framework as well as their own versioning.
+As with categories and classes, extensions have unique IDs within the framework as well as their own versioning.
 The following sections provide guidelines to create extensions within OASF.